 Remington has released many different versions of their iLight device and is one of the most popular home IPL brands in the United States.
 I actually wrote an article dedicated to the Remington iLight, which you can read here.

 The developer of Remington iLight is Shaser Bioscience, which was later bought by Spectrum Brands.
-Silk’n has their patented Home Pulse Technology, so to set themselves apart, Remington iLight utilizes ProPulse technology.
+Silk’n has its patented Home Pulse Technology, so to set themselves apart, Remington iLight utilizes ProPulse technology.
 ProPulse technology is used by some professional IPL equipment and allows the intense pulsed light to penetrate deep into the hair follicles without increasing the wavelength output.
 This leads to a safer but still effective hair reduction treatment.
 Currently, there are more than 6 versions of Remington iLight in US and Europe market.

-As of 2017, here are Remington iLight device in the North American market:
+Here are Remington iLight device in the North American market: